junxit/us-congress-bills-111/bill.md

 ## § 8.
 Termination

-- **(a)** *In General* The Commission may terminate on such date as the Commission may determine after it submits its final report pursuant to section 7(c), but not later than May 30, 2011.
+The Commission may terminate on such date as the Commission may determine after it submits its final report pursuant to section 7(c), but not later than May 30, 2011.
-- **(b)** *FACA Nonapplicability* Section 14(b) of the Federal Advisory Committee Act (5 U.S.C.
-App.
-2) shall not apply to the Commission.

 ## § 9.
 Annual audit

-For any fiscal year for which the Commission receives an appropriation of funds, the Inspector General of the Department of the Interior shall perform an audit of the Commission, shall make the results of the audit available to the public, and shall transmit such results to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.
+The Inspector General of the Department of the Interior may perform an audit of the Commission, shall make the results of any audit performed available to the public, and shall transmit such results to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.

+## § 10.
+Prohibition on obligation of Federal funds

+No Federal funds may be obligated to carry out this Act.